haveanicedaymydear/Assistant-Autogen/readme.md

-Of course!
-You can add the Mermaid diagram directly into your `README.md` file by wrapping the diagram's code in a `mermaid` code block.
-Most modern Git platforms like GitHub and GitLab will automatically render this as a visual chart.

-Here is the complete, updated `README.md` file with the "High-Level Workflow" section and the diagram correctly integrated.
-The existing formatting is fully preserved.

-You can simply **copy this entire block of text and paste it directly into your `README.md` file.**

----

 # AutoGen Document Assembly & Finalization Engine

 This project showcases an advanced, multi-phase autonomous agent system built with Microsoft's AutoGen framework.
 It orchestrates a complex workflow to generate, validate, and polish documents from source materials, ensuring a high degree of quality and consistency.